Information paradox and island in quasi-de Sitter space: Information paradox in quasi-dS static patch

 \subsection{Choice of spacelike surface collecting radiation}

 Since a static observer in (quasi-)dS space detects the thermal radiation emitted by the horizon, the observer's semiclassical description of (quasi-)dS space is expected to be quite similar to that of black hole as seen from far outside the horizon.
 This may motivate one to postulate the central dogma for (quasi-)dS space as follows: \begin{quote} (quasi-)dS space as seen by an static observer surrounded by the horizon is described by the unitarily evolving quantum system with exp$[({\rm Horizon~Area})/(4G)]$ degrees of freedom. \end{quote} This slight modification of the central dogma for black hole, however, conceals a number of subtleties.
 For black hole, a compact object in space, it is natural to introduce the cutoff surface outside which gravitational effects are small enough to be neglected.
 Then the region inside the cutoff surface is treated as the quantum black hole, the quantum gravity system in the central dogma.
 The radiation entropy is measured by collecting the radiation passing through the spacelike surface extending over the region outside the cutoff surface.
 In contrast, for (quasi-)dS space, the curvature does not vanish at any point : the Ricci scalar of perfect dS$_d$ is given by a constant, $R^{(d)}=d(d-1)H^2$.
 Thus, gravity cannot be neglected at any point in (quasi-)dS space and the separation of the observer collecting the radiation from the quantum gravity system is challenging.
-Nevertheless, when $H (G^{(d)})^{1/(d-2)} \ll 1$, the most part of the static patch can be treated semiclassically, in which the curved spacetime is just a non-dynamical background.
-Then we can consider the spacelike surface $\Sigma$ in this `radiation region' (or thermal bath) to collect the radiation.
+Nevertheless, when $H (G^{(d)})^{1/(d-2)} \ll 1$, the most part of the static patch can be treated semiclassically, in which the curved spacetime is just a non-dynamical background. \footnote{Even though this condition does not apply to the case of $d=2$, the two dimensional gravity we are discussing is a dimensional reduction of three dimensional gravity, thus the condition $HG^{(3)} \ll 1$ is assumed.} Then we can consider the spacelike surface $\Sigma$ in this `radiation region' (or thermal bath) to collect the radiation.
 At the same time, the union of the rest part of the static patch and the region beyond the horizon is regarded as the quantum gravity system in the central dogma.